remix-run/remix-website/data/posts/fog-of-war.md

 But, as you can see, that approach leads to a network waterfall—and we hate those!
 It also means we can't implement `<Link prefetch>` anymore because we don't even have the routes to match, let alone their metadata for fetching data and modules.

 So for Remix 1.0 the full manifest was shipped to eliminate waterfalls and allow link prefetching.
-The "partial manifest" optimization was left for another day - and that day finally came in Remix [v2.10][remix-2-10] with the release of the ~~`future.unstable_fogOfWar`~~ `future.unstable_lazyRouteDiscovery`[^2] flag.
+The "partial manifest" optimization was left for another day - and that day finally came in Remix [v2.10][remix-2-10] with the release of the `future.unstable_fogOfWar` flag (renamed to `future.unstable_lazyRouteDiscovery` in [v2.11][remix-2-11])[^2].

 ## Eager Route Discovery